SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Authority_and_Markets_Susan_Stranges_Writings_on_International_Political_Economy/index.md

 title: "Authority and Markets: Susan Strange's Writings of International Political Economy"
 description: "By Susan Strange; Edited by Roger Tooze and Christopher May"
 datetext: "2002"
-excerpt: 'Strange, Susan.
+excerpt: "Strange, Susan.
 Edited by Roger Tooze, Christopher May.
 New York: Palgrave Macmillan, 2002."
 excerpt2: "Collection of 16 works by Susan Strange, with an introduction and commentaries by Roger Tooze and Christopher May."
 excerpt3: "Keywords: Political Economy; Structural Power, Power; Theory; Other"